crispyzingy/Student-Performance_Linear-Regression/README.md

 # Student-Performance_Linear-Regression

-Predicticting students final grade taking amount of failures or studytime or absences.
+Predicting student's final grade taking account of failures or study time or absences.